 Amyotrophic lateral sclerosis (ALS), sometimes called Lou Gehrig’s disease, is a rapidly progressing neurological (nervous system) disease that belongs to a group of disorders known as motor neuron diseases.

 ALS attacks nerve cells, called motor neurons, that control voluntary muscles (the muscles we are able to control).
 This leads to progressive weakness and disability.
 When these cells die, voluntary muscle control and movement are lost.
 People with ALS eventually lose their strength, ability to move their arms, legs, and body, and the ability to breathe on their own.
 In most cases, their minds remain sharp and alert.

 The average life expectancy for people with ALS is 2 to 5 years.
 However, ALS is a variable disease that progresses at different rates for different people.

 If you think you or your loved one has ALS, or you have already been diagnosed, it is important to talk to your healthcare provider (HCP) and ask about your ALS treatment options as soon as possible.

 While ALS is a rare disease, it is one of the most common neuromuscular conditions.
 Sometimes it is inherited, but in most cases, there is no known cause.
 ALS is not contagious.

-ALS more commonly affects white men, non-Hispanics, and people aged 60 to 69.
-But younger and older people can develop ALS, while men are more likely to develop ALS than women.
+ALS more commonly affects white men, non-Hispanics, and people aged 60 to 69 but younger and older people can develop ALS.
+In general, ALS is 20% more common in men than women.
+However, with increasing age, women develop ALS about as often as men do.

 The ALS Association reports that: